gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 # Assuming, that your current working directory is /where/you/cloned/hydra
 vagrant ssh
 #
-# Use the account id from above
+# Use the account ID from above
 # ACCOUNT_ID=<account_id_from_above> hydra-signin
 # for example:
 ACCOUNT_ID=e152f029-424f-4d4d-9d69-643225113ee5 hydra-signin &